 “It mostly takes a little bit of time and elbow grease,” says Dwyer.

 In addition to improving physical health, decluttering and organizing can also bring a sense of mental calm and well-being, brought about by repurposing and sharing items that may be useful to others.
+If the need arises, you can also take up a renovation project.
+Having a purpose can divert your mind from stressful thoughts, and some physical activity can overall benefit your health.

 “You can donate to charitable organizations that will make use of your old clothes, toys and furniture and you can feel good that you are helping someone else,” says Dwyer.
 “Let them love the stuff that you don’t love anymore!”